 The Bachelor of Business Studies (BBS) in Management is delivered through distance learning with attendance on campus, on a block release basis, a requirement in each year of the programme.
-Enquiries should be addressed to the Distance Learning Unit at telephone: 01-716 4749.
+Enquiries should be addressed to the UCD School of Business Distance Learning Unit at telephone: 01-716 4749.

-The programme contains three levels of study.
-Level 1 comprises eight courses and on their successful completion, a Diploma in Business Studies is awarded.
-Levels 2 and 3 each take a year to complete and the degree (BBS) is awarded on the successful completion of Levels 2 and 3 examinations.
+The programme contains three levels/stages of study.
+Upon completion of Level/Stage 1, a Diploma in Business Studies is awarded.
+Levels/Stages 2 and 3 each take a year to complete and the degree (BBS) is awarded on the successful completion of Levels/Stages 2 and 3 examinations.